Updated: May 28, 2026

 2. Required memory space

 PWAs are designed to be lightweight, so they don’t take up as much space as native apps.
 For example, Starbucks’ PWA consumes 99.84% less space than its iOS app.
-There are other spectacular examples.
-For instance, Twitter’s PWA Twitter Lite is equal to 1–3% of the size of this social network’s native app.
+It’s one of the most tangible advantages of progressive web apps, and there are other spectacular examples.
+For instance, Trivago PWA is equal to 1,5% of the size of the native app of this hotel search engine.

 Native apps require more space as users need to install them on their devices.
 That’s the price users pay for the extensive functionality a native app can offer and the accessibility of their personal data which is stored on the devices.